biotspectra/Api-Documentataion/README.md

 ```

 ### Step 2: When User pass `transaction_type` as `1`
-* Users need to pass transaction_from_date & transaction_to_date parameters in the url i.e. if the user wants first punch log & last punch log between this date 1- 01-   2022 to 30-01-2022.
+* Users need to pass attendance_date parameters in the url i.e. if the user wants first punch log & last punch log between this date 1- 01-   2022 to 30-01-2022.
 These parameters will get users first punch & last punch logs of the user between this particular date.

 ### Description:
 * `page_number` parameter is mandatory in order to consume this api .i.e.  `1` or `2` or `3`....n to receive different records per page.